Centers, Institutes & Projects

 A partnership between the Tucson Unified School District and the College of Education, the Cooper Center educates thousands of school children and adult chaperones, educators, pre-service teachers, and volunteers each year about ecology, science, and the beauty and wonders of our home, the Sonoran Desert.

-A collaboration between the Colleges of Education and Science, private sector businesses, and K-12 education (including public, private, and charter schools), the MASTER-IP Program provides professional development, internships, and networking both to increase the retention of science and math teachers and to improve science and math teaching and learning.
-MASTER-IP features an intensive three-year internship plus master’s degree aimed at a select group of beginning teachers.
+A collaboration between the Colleges of Education and Science, private sector businesses, and K-12 education (including public, private, and charter schools), Teachers in Industry (formerly known as the MASTER-IP Program) provides professional development, internships, and networking both to increase the retention of science and math teachers and to improve science and math teaching and learning.
+Teachers in Industry features an intensive three-year internship plus master’s degree aimed at a select group of beginning teachers.
 The program combines the best practices of teaching and learning with the expertise of the business and research community, creates a community of practice that supports teachers, and helps classroom teachers build their expertise in content and delivery of science, math, and technology skills within the 21st Century Skills framework.

 Worlds of Words